-The overarching objective of the internship training program, an integral element of Counseling Services, a department of Student Health and Counseling Services (SHCS), is to train ethical, competent psychologists who are capable of functioning independently and will contribute both to the welfare of society and to the profession.
 The educational philosophy and training model of our internship program is to provide training grounded in core competencies and the scientific principles of our profession, which emphasize the area of applied practice.
 The training staff realizes that the most important learning occurs through providing service under the direct supervision and mentorship of a senior staff professional.
 Such "learning by doing" is guided, enriched and deepened through seminars, consultations and in-service staff development activities.

-We also offer specialized training and clinical experience in specific Emphasis Areas including Eating Disorders, Multicultural, Sports Psychology, AB540 and Undocumented Students, and General Clinical.
+We also offer specialized training and clinical experience in specific Emphasis Areas including Eating Disorders, Multicultural, Sport Psychology, AB540 and Undocumented Students, and General Clinical or Training Focus.

-UC Davis has an ethnically and culturally diverse student body of over 31,000 (approx. 6500 grads, 25,000 undergrads).
-In addition to the numerous graduate programs the University has a Medical Center (Sacramento), Medical School, Law School, School of Veterinary Medicine and a School of Management.
+UC Davis has an ethnically and culturally diverse student body of over 35,000 (approx. 5,000 grads, 30,000 undergrads).
+In addition to the numerous graduate programs the University has a Medical Center (Sacramento), Medical School, Law School of Veterinary Medicine and a School of Management.

 The internship is a 12-month full time program.
-It is expected that the doctoral intern will accrue 2,000 hours of supervised professional experience by the completion of this year.
+It is expected that the doctoral intern will accrue minimally 1500 and approximately 2,000 hours of supervised professional experience by the completion of this year.